tyrneh/options-implied-probability/TECHNICAL_README.md

     solver             = "newton" | "brent",   # IV root-finder; defaults to brent pricing_engine     = "black76" | "bs",     # default forward-based Black-76.
 Use Black-Scholes only when puts data are unavailable
     price_method       = "last" | "mid",       # defaults to 'mid'; mid-price calculated as `(bid + ask) / 2`
-    max_staleness_days = 1,                   # filter options older than N calendar days from valuation_date.
+    max_staleness_days = 3,                   # filter options older than N calendar days from valuation_date.
+Defaults to 3 to accomodate weekends.
 Set to None to disable filtering
 )
 ```

+Note that mid prices are preferred over last, due to lower noise from stale quotes.
+However, Yahoo Finance often doesn't have bid/ask data, so the from_ticker() method for yfinance uses last prices by default.

 ### 2.4 RND estimator